Soundtrack Of My Life: Goldie

 Pat Metheny – ‘The Bat’

-“I’ve got it in my eulogy somewhere, which is upstairs in a box put away, man.
+“I’ve got [my funeral all planned out], upstairs in a box put away, man.
 Yeah, it’s done.
 This song because it reminds me of an infinite space – the fact that there is nothing else but the energy just moving.
 That’s it.
 There is no heaven.
 This is heaven.”

 The song that makes me want to dance